fbpx

 What’s the hardest working room in your home?
 We humbly submit that while kitchens, bathrooms and open concept spaces are all worthy contenders, so is the mudroom, especially when combined with the laundry.
 This is one of those partnerships that strengthens both.
 The mudroom benefits from having a spot to clean things up straightaway.
 The laundry is well positioned to toss clothes and towels right into the wash and get them back into circulation quickly.

-“When the kids arrive home from their various activities you can have them clean up the messy, smelly sports equipment right there.
+“When the kids arrive home from their various activities, you can have them clean up the messy, smelly sports equipment right there.
 It makes sense to combine those two spaces,” says Normandy Designer Kathryn O’Donovan.

 Vintage homes were often built with a laundry in the back of the house, behind the kitchen.
 If the home was located on an alley with a detached garage, it was natural to enter the house through the back door and dump everything near the washer.